Forid Ali Out of London - After Hardship Comes Ease

 I just wanted to highlight that for me now Ramadan is forever a different event, it made me cry then, and makes me cry now.
 It is no longer a blanket 30 days.

-The 2nd day of Ramadan I had my Orchiectomy.
+The 2nd day of Ramadan I had my orchiectomy

 The 16th of Ramadan I was diagnosed with cancer.